Well, yes, you could say that dog calming signals are kind of like the bat signal.

 • Looking away

-Movements of others, even subtle ones like leaning forward or larger ones like hugging (whether it’s hugging the dog or another person)
+Ranging from subtle ones like leaning forward or larger ones like hugging (whether it’s hugging the dog or another person)

 Possible Signals: